AdamPrusse/overtime-app/README.md

 ## Features:
 - Approval Workflow
 - SMS Sending -> link to approval or overtime input
-- Administrate admin dashboard
+- x Administrate admin dashboard
-- Block non admin and guest users
+- x Block non admin and guest users
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

 ## UI:
-- Add full name method for users
-- Bootstrap -> formatting
+- x Bootstrap -> formatting
+- Icons from Font Awesome
+- x Update the styles for forms

+## Refactor TODOS:
+- Refactor user association integration test in post_spec
+- Refactor posts/_form for admin user with status
+- Fix post_spec.rb:82 to use factories